Broncia Koller-Pinell: Posthumous Recognition

-Koller-Pinell died in Oberwaltersdorf on 26 April 1934.
+In 1991, a solo exhibition “Broncia Koller-Pinell” took place at Kunsthandel Hieke, Vienna under the direction of art historian and art dealer Dr. Ursula Hieke.
+Also in 1991, the Jewish Museum Vienna showed her work under the title Broncia Koller-Pinell.
 Her work was included in the 2019 exhibition City Of Women: Female artists in Vienna from 1900 to 1938 at the Österreichische Galerie Belvedere.